 The purpose of Self-Made Millionaire is to provide an opportunity for those interested in learning how to accumulate wealth by making small gains, on a consistent basis, over an extended period of time, through the miracle of mathematical compounding with the information and skills necessary to do so.
 Our objective is to generate a 15% annualized rate of return on total account capital allocated to the Tracking Portfolio which will be used to measure and display the level of our success toward achieving this objective.

 People in the professional world of finance would like you to believe that trading options on stocks is very complicated and very risky.
 They would like you to believe that it is a technique that should only be employed by serious professionals who are capable of dealing with the massive complexities of this type of activity.
 They will also eagerly point out that the vast majority of people who engage in options trading on stocks eventually lose money.
 The first statement may or may not be true, depending on the particular strategy employed; the second statement is most certainly true and the professionals in the financial world are more than happy to advise you of these facts since they charge very significant fees to provide you with “professional guidance” in this area, should you wish to participate.
-However, at Self-Made Millionaire Academy, our objective is to teach you how to be the exception to the rule and consistently make profitable trades with stock options.

 One of the statements you will read on a regular basis in my writing originally came to me from Peter Lynch, the former manager of the Fidelity Magellan Fund and one of the people who was instrumental in inspiring me to manage my own money, who said: “Never invest in businesses you don’t understand.”
 Sage advice that I always remember.
 I just wish I could say that I always remembered it before every investment I make.
 All too often, I find myself reminded of that pearl of wisdom when I am analyzing the factors that caused me to make one of my losing investments.